decred/dcrdocs/docs/research/blake-256-hash-function.md

 #### HAIFA iteration mode

 The construction of a hash output is typically done by splitting the input data referred to as a 'message', into small blocks of fixed length and processed iteratively using a cryptographic compression function.
 The combination of calls to a compression function for processing the input data is an iteration mode (also referred to as a Domain Extender).
 The Merkle–Damgård (M-D) construction is the classic iteration mode used by MD5, SHA1, RIPEMD-160, and SHA2 hash functions.
-M-D splits the variable length input message into equal-sized message blocks $x$ (i.e., 512 bits) of $n$ blocks, the last block is padded as required and appended with the length of the message.
+M-D splits the variable length input message into equal-sized message blocks _x_{: .dcrm } (i.e., 512 bits) of _n_{: .dcrm } blocks, the last block is padded as required and appended with the length of the message.

 ![Merkle Damgard Construction](/img/merkle-damgard_construction.svg)

 **<em>Figure 1: Merkle–Damgård Construction</em>**

-As shown in Figure 1 above, the output of the compression function $f$ known as a chaining value $CV$ and the initial inputs are the Initialization Vector $IV$ shown as $CV_0$, with $h(x)$ being the output after all message blocks are processed.
+As shown in Figure 1 above, the output of the compression function _f_{: .dcrm } known as a chaining value _CV_{: .dcrm } and the initial inputs are the Initialization Vector _IV_{: .dcrm } shown as _CV~0~_{: .dcrm }, with _h(x)_{: .dcrm } being the output after all message blocks are processed.
 M-D maintains the collision resistance of the compression function however it lacks the pre-image and second pre-image resistance.
 As a result generic attacks such as the multicollision, the long message second-preimage, herding and length extension are possible on M-D based hash functions [^7] [^8] [^9] [^10] [^11].

 BLAKE uses HAIFA, which maintains the valuable properties of the M-D construction and adds to the security and scalability of the transformation.
 HAIFA is essentially an M-D construction but with a mandatory counter (number of bits hashed so far) and an optional salt (random data that used as an additional input).